Manual Trigger

 Common Gotchas

-• If allowWorkflowInvocation is disabled, calling this workflow from a Subworkflow node will fail at runtime.
+• If allowWorkflowInvocation is disabled, calling this workflow from a Subworkflow node fails at runtime.

-• The mockPayload is only used during canvas testing (tensorify watch).
+• mockPayload is only used during canvas testing.
 In production, the real invocation payload is used.

 See Also